jairosoft-com/mcp-server-outlook-calendar-typescript/README.md

-# MCP Server with Outlook Calendar Integration (SSE Version)
+# Outlook Calendar SSE Server

-A Model Context Protocol (MCP) server implementation with Microsoft Calendar integration, built with TypeScript and Node.js.
-This server provides calendar event management through the MCP protocol with support for Server-Sent Events (SSE), recurring events, timezone handling, and more.
+A lightweight server that provides real-time access to Microsoft Outlook Calendar events using Server-Sent Events (SSE).
+Built with TypeScript and Node.js, this server offers a simple and efficient way to stream calendar events to clients with support for timezone handling, event filtering, and more.

 ## Technology Stack